SUPERCILEX/personal-website/_posts/general/2018-08-19-android-development-for-the-minimalist.md

 ## Decluttering the editor

-Now that you’ve followed the steps above, your primary apps should be front and center, always available, and in the state you left them in regardless of what the OS was doing.
+Now that you've followed the steps above, your primary apps should be front and center, always available, and in the state you left them in regardless of what the OS was doing.

-Your next move is to remove noise around the content you’re working on.
+Your next move is to remove noise around the content you're working on.
 For example, I keep the toolbar hidden when editing a Google Doc.
 Similar improvements can be made for IntelliJ:

-1. If horizontal windows like Version Control or Logcat are visible, hide them while you’re coding.
+1. If horizontal windows like Version Control or Logcat are visible, hide them while you're coding.
 1. [Hide the sidebars](https://www.jetbrains.com/help/idea/manipulating-the-tool-windows.html#show-all)
    to access them too.
 Instead, use their individual `Alt + #` shortcuts, or the global `Ctrl + E` (`⌘ E`) one.